architect/dynalite/README.md

 TODO
 ----

+* Add ProvisionedThroughput checking
-* Add config settings, especially for the table delays and strict checking
+* Add config settings to turn on/off strict checking
-* Allow for different persistence types (LevelDOWN-Hyper, etc)
+* Allow for other persistence types (LevelDOWN-Hyper, etc)
 * Use efficient range scans for Query calls
 * Implement `ReturnItemCollectionMetrics` on all remaining endpoints
 * At what point does BatchGetItem#UnprocessedKeys get triggered?